 You might enjoy: Insight investigates: Why Spain is considered the most passionate of all European destinations

-Definitely a lesser-known masterpiece to be found on a Gaudi Barcelona exploration, and one of his most original buildings is Palau Guell.
+A somewhat lesser-known masterpiece to be found on a Gaudi Barcelona exploration, and one of his most original buildings is Palau Guell, or the Guell Palace.
 Located in the old part of the city in the La Ravel district, this was the aforementioned Güell’s exquisite family home.

 Built in the part of the city that was not fashionable for very wealthy families, the Guell’s wished to enlarge their grandparents’ house “They asked Gaudi to connect with the original house and attach a palace for them,” Amada explains.
 “So, between 1900 and 1909, he created a palace, which is a very interesting Gaudi Barcelona work, in that it looks more towards the interior.”